A) Jesus’ death—the ransom for us

 David’s mighty men risked their lives to bring David his desired water.
 That is why David calls this water their blood.
 These men gave their blood for David without losing so much as a drop of it.

-Now the God of peace, who brought up from the dead the great Shepherd of the sheep through the blood of the eternal covenant, even Jesus our Lord, equip you in every good thing to do His will, working in us that which is pleasing in His sight, through Jesus Christ, to whom be the glory forever and ever.
+Now may the God of peace who brought again from the dead our Lord Jesus, the great shepherd of the sheep, by the blood of the eternal covenant, equip you with everything good that you may do his will, working in us that which is pleasing in his sight, through Jesus Christ, to whom be glory for ever and ever.
 Amen.
-(Hebrews 13:20-21)
+(Hebrews 13:20–21)

 Not only in the 21st Century is human sacrifice considered to be a barbaric atrocity.
 Long ago the Old Testament strictly forbade the Israelites from performing any such rituals.